College Core Writing Tutors

 Undergraduates receive priority to work with the ESL/EAL Writing Tutor, but graduate students may be seen on a drop-in basis if no one is waiting.

-To work with Abigail, sign up at this link (undergrads only).
+To work with Bingjie, sign up at this link (undergrads only).
 The ESL/EAL Writing Tutor schedule is available here.